lyleresnick/CleanTodo/README.md

 ## Demo Modes

-The demo has two modes: *test* and *coreData*. `test` mode uses an in-memory datastore. `coreData` mode uses CoreData!
-You can flip between the two modes by changing the value of the `gatewayImplementation`  in the `EntityGatewayFactory` .
+The demo has 3 modes: *test* and *coreData* and *networked*. `test` mode uses an in-memory datastore. `coreData` mode uses CoreData on a local database. `networked` mode uses a network server.
+You can flip between the modes by changing the value of the `gatewayImplementation` in the `EntityGatewayFactory` .